naimsolong/2x_assessment_WG/README.md

 # This is assignment for 2X

-NOTE: This Laravel Framework using version 9.25.1
+This is a simple point-of-concept (PoC) for the assessment.

 ## Requirements

+This project is using Laravel Framework version 9.25.1
 - PHP 8.1
 - MySQL
 - Any webserver (Apache OR Nginx)